Lvl9999/AnimDetector/README.md

 end
 ```

-5. Run the "Main Source" with the edited table.
+5. Run the "Main Source" with the edited changes.